 Knowledge Automation Explained

-Knowledge automation refers to the process of automating and/or augmenting business processes with knowledge.
+Knowledge automation or Knowledge Process Automation(tm) refers to the automation and/or the augmentation of business processes with knowledge.
 You need a modern knowledge management platform to take this automation to the next level.

 Customer service is a sweet spot for knowledge automation.
 Here are four common use-cases that Fortune 500 companies and government organizations have achieved at scale in this domain.